Bianca Plowman

 Hi, I’m Bianca!

 I’m a DVM student from California and completed my undergraduate studies at Radford University.
 I started the DVM program on the Washington campus as a member of the class of 2028.
-This is my first year as an ambassador.
+This is my second year as an ambassador.

 I’d love to talk to you about my experience as a nonresident student and my interest in surgery.